 Hartmut Göbel

-Migraine is a disease in itself and it is a good idea to go to a specialized facility to have specific treatment developed.
-Changes in the cervical spine and neck tension are not considered to be the cause of migraines.
-Rather, they are consequences.
-What is crucial is that migraine must be viewed as a primary disease that also requires special treatment methods.
+Migraine is a distinct condition, and it's advisable to seek treatment at a specialized facility to develop a specific plan.
+Changes in the cervical spine and neck tension are not considered the cause of migraines; rather, they are consequences.
+Crucially, migraine must be viewed as a primary condition requiring specialized treatment methods.

 Kind regards

 Thank you again for the chat.
-My migraine attacks have been increasing in frequency and severity for about two or three years.
-Recently I had up to ten attacks a month, some of which lasted several days.
-Previously, I was feeling relatively well for a long time on medication of 100 mg topiramate/day (max. two attacks per month).
+For about two or three years now, my migraine attacks have been increasing in frequency and intensity.
+Lately, I've been having up to ten attacks a month, some lasting several days.
+Before that, I was doing relatively well for extended periods on a medication of 100 mg of topiramate per day (maximum two attacks per month).

-Increasing the dosage to 150 mg topiramate/day did not bring about any change.
-Increasing 40 mg of Dociton to 100 mg of topiramate was also unsuccessful (Docition causes severe fatigue and depressive moods as side effects for me).
-For this reason it was canceled again.
+Increasing the dose to 150 mg of topiramate per day had no effect.
+Increasing the dose from 40 mg of Dociton to 100 mg of topiramate also proved unsuccessful (Docton caused severe fatigue and depressive moods as side effects for me).
+Therefore, this medication was also discontinued.

-I've been in the process of stopping the topiramate since mid-December and will be finished here at the end of January.
-So far there have been no changes regarding the seizures.
-In December my neurologist said I should taper off topiramate and then try it for four weeks without it.
+Since mid-December, I've been weaning myself off Topiramate and will be finished by the end of January.
+So far, there have been no changes regarding my seizures.
+My neurologist suggested in December that I taper off Topiramate and then try going four weeks without it.

-My fear now is that there will be no improvement once the topiramate is stopped or is then used again.
-Calcium antagonists have been tried before and had depression as a side effect.
+My fear is that there will be no improvement even after discontinuing or restarting the topiramate.
+Calcium channel blockers were tried previously and caused depression as a side effect.

 Are there any other options here?
-Many thanks and best regards
+Thank you very much and best regards

 • Profile picture of Hartmut Göbel